YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 **Note:** as a more tech-savvy alternative to this tutorial, you can use [Secure DNS profile creator](https://dns.notjakob.com/index.html).

 To do so, you first need to activate the DNS over HTTP/TLS/QUIC functionnality using the YunoHost Webadmin.
-If you're reading this you should already be in the right page: just click the "AdGuard Home configuration" option at the top of this text, toggle on "Activate DNS over HTTP/TLS/QUIC?" then "Save".
+If you're reading this using the YunoHost interface, you should already be in the right page: just click the "AdGuard Home configuration" option at the top of this text, toggle on "Activate DNS over HTTP/TLS/QUIC?" then "Save".
 Else, open The YunoHost Webadmin and follow this path: `Applications → AdGuard Home → AdGuard Home configuration`

 Now that it's done, go to the [Setup Guide](https://__DOMAIN____PATH__#guide) page of your AdGuard Home instance, click the "DNS Privacy" option and scroll to the bottom.